monksy/daypricing/README.md

 **LEFT TODO**

+## Guide on deploying in GCP

+//TODO: GCP Deployment

 ### Items left todo

  * Create Core
-   * Configuration
-   * Config Case Class
-   * Create test for the sample cases
+   * Create objects to convert the data objects from the config to the price data items
  * Interface
    * Health Endpoint
      * Ok